vwvw25/email-analyzer-mvp/logic.md

 We also recognise that **AI analysis can sometimes miss context** — for example, when sarcasm or historical communication patterns are required to fully interpret meaning.

 ## **Future Improvements**
 1. **Organisational Dashboards:** Aggregate anonymised data to reveal systemic communication patterns within organisations, with minimum submission thresholds to prevent misuse.
 2. **B2B Outbound Analysis:** A tool for companies to vet outgoing emails for accountability and clarity before sending.
 3. **Improved Context Understanding:** Adding the ability to analyse entire email threads to better detect shifts in tone and evasion.
 4. **Explainability Enhancements:** Surfacing more granular reasoning behind scores, with direct references to language patterns.

 Subtext will continue evolving as both a **transparency layer and an accountability tool**, ensuring organisations cannot hide behind evasive language.

+Would you like me to add a quick “Key Updates (July 2025)” section at the bottom summarizing the new hybrid scoring approach for context?